mikael-johnsson/the-garage-sale/README.md

 ### Languages
 This application was created with Python version 3.12.2.
 ### Libraries & Tools
-Colorama - to implement colors to the application.
+Colorama - to implement colors to the application

 Git - for version control